2.3 Adding Nodes to CHPC Clusters

 - Please work closely with CHPC to determine specifications and obtain quotes.
 We often can bundle together purchases from multiple groups to obtain better pricing, so please contact us with your needs.
 You may in general select the speed and memory for these purchases, but there may be minimum requirements on memory and disk space, as negotiated with CHPC.
 In addition, specialized networking cards, switch ports and node/rack health monitoring hardware are required.
 Please contact CHPC to obtain latest quotes for what you are interested in.

 - Once you have decided on a configuration, make an official request that CHPC purchase the decided upon nodes.
-This request should includes the quote and information about the account(s) to be charged for the cost of the nodes.
-Send this request by email to firstname.lastname@example.org.
+This request should include the quote and information about the account(s) to be charged for the cost of the nodes.
+Send this request by email to email@example.com.

 - CHPC will do all the paper work so we can keep track of delivery and inventory.